victordanielteleco/automated-internet-speedtest-matlab/README.md

 it is designed to run on windows 11 x64, and will show you your internet adapter properties in the command line, developed and tested in Matlab R2020a
-If you are gonna use it constantly, i recommend you to edit line 12:
+If you are gonna use it constantly, i recommend you to edit line 12, and uncommenting it:

     %cmdSpeedtest = ['cd "sustituye esto por la ruta donde está el ejecutable de speedtest, sin las comillas" & speedtest --format=json'];
-and replace "sustituye esto por la ruta donde está el ejecutable de speedtest, sin las comillas" with the path without the quotes
+replace "sustituye esto por la ruta donde está el ejecutable de speedtest, sin las comillas" with the path without the quotes

-you can choose to export or not to export the figures and the table with the results, also you can export a csv to make stadistics outside matlab (in excel for example)
+you can choose to export or not to export the figures and the table with the results, also you can export a .csv to make stadistics outside matlab (in excel for example)

 The motivation behind this project is to optimize time while i was testing a wifi mesh network